 The Pantry

 Come serve at the Pantry!
-Every week, we partner with the city to help serve locals of Manitou who are in need of food assistance.
-If you would like to become even more involved and help with shopping, coordination, or setup, please email us at ManitouMission@newlifechurch.org.
+Every week, we partner with the city to help serve Manitou locals who need food assistance.
+If you would like to get involved and help with shopping, coordination, or setup, please email us below.

 Where: St. Andrew’s Episcopal Church | 808 Manitou Ave